CODAIT/spark-netezza/README.md

 # `spark-netezza`

-A connector to load data into Spark SQL DataFrames from IBM Netezza database.
+A data source library to load data into Spark SQL DataFrames from IBM® Netezza® database.
+This data source library is implemented using Netezza external table mechanism to transfer data from the Netezza host system to the Spark system optimally.

 ## Binary download: